akien-mga/godot-old-wiki/tutorial_singletons.md

 ### Custom Scene Switcher

 This short tutorial will explain how to make a scene switcher by using autoload.
-For simple scene switching, the [SceneTree.change_scene](class_scenetree#change_scene) suffices (described [previously](tutorial_scene_main_loop#changing-current-scene) ), so this method is for more complex behaviros when switching scenes.
+For simple scene switching, the [SceneTree.change_scene](class_scenetree#change_scene) method suffices (described [previously](tutorial_scene_main_loop#changing-current-scene) ), so this method is for more complex behaviors when switching scenes.

 First download the template from here: [autoload.zip](media/autoload.zip), then open it.

 Two scenes are present, scene_a.scn and scene_b.scn on an otherwise empty project.
 Each are identical and contain a button connected to a callback for going to the opposite scene.
 When the project runs, it starts n scene_a.scn.
 However, this does nothing and pressing the button does not work.